wkeeling/selenium-wire/README.rst

 Backends
 ~~~~~~~~

-Selenium Wire allows you to change backend component that performs request capture.
+Selenium Wire allows you to change the backend component that performs request capture.
 Currently two backends are supported: the backend that ships with Selenium Wire (the default) and the mitmproxy backend.

 The default backend is adequate for most purposes.
 However, in certain cases you may find you get better performance with the mitmproxy backend.